webmaster-exit-1/terminal-assistant/README.md

 ## Dev Note: I'm just one guy, making code.
 If you follow or fork this, don't rely on my updated versions to work.
 Or even be the same code.
 So, if I were you and you see something I did and like it, grab it and run with it because I'm not a professional.
 This is just for fun.
 And I can and will make breaking changes, stupid ideas, and sometimes, just delete repo's and code I'm done with.
 Learn 2 Code.
 Have fun.
 Happy Hacking

-> I created this one to be helpfull and help you remain productive </br>
+> I created this version to remain productive and helpfull
 > It's not a jailbroken version so NO naughty stuff

 ## Features